 Storage building—residual spray or space treatment

-- beta-cyfluthrin (Tempo SC Ultra) at 0.034 to 0.067 oz ai (8 to 16 ml)/1,000 sq ft as surface spray.
+- beta-cyfluthrin (Tempo SC Ultra) at 0.034 to 0.067 oz ai (8 to 16 ml)/1,000 sq ft as surface spray for stainless steel units.
 No international level of tolerance has been established for cyfluthrin.
 Grain treated with this product may not be accepted in international markets.
 Avoid contaminating storage areas where exported grains may be stored.

 - malathion (Loveland Malathion 57EC) at 0.6 lb ai in 3 gal water and apply on 1,000 sq ft to grain storage facilities.
 Do not apply to grain.

-- methoprene (Diacon IGR) may be used as a fogging concentrate.
+- s-methoprene (Diacon IGR) may be used as a fogging concentrate.
 Methoprene does not kill adult insects, but rather prevents reproduction.